Values and Ethos

-1. Our global links with a school in Malawi and our involvement in Rights Respecting Schools encourages a greater understanding of how life is similar and different.
-A range of practical investigations every term have included topics on Water, Deforestation, Food, Waste and Litter.
-There is a tab on the School website which goes into more detail.
+Our global links with a school in Malawi and our involvement in Rights Respecting Schools encourages a greater understanding of how life is similar and different.
+We have a range of practical investigations every term which includes topics on Water, Deforestation, Food, Waste and Litter.

-2. Our wide range of Creative Curriculum topics have strong links to the past as well as the present and enables the pupils to understand how life in modern Britain has evolved.
+Our wide range of Creative Curriculum topics have strong links to the past as well as the present and enables the pupils to understand how life in modern Britain has evolved.
 Our pupils enjoy learning about people in the past and in particular those who have had an impact on the modern world and our community.
 Pupils are taught about significant periods in British history and are encouraged to identify these in chronological order.
+A range of activities are planned to broaden the children’s cultural experiences, including French lessons, enrichment days, educational trips and on-site workshops.
 The ‘Classes’ tab on the School website provides more information and includes educational visits.

 All stakeholders have a voice and contributions are valued from adults and children.
 Elections for the Head Boy, Girl and their Deputies involve speeches and campaigns.
-Votes are also taken for House Captains and Vice Captains, Schools Council and Sports Council.
+Everyone has the chance to decide House Captains and Vice Captains, Schools Council, Sports Council and Eco Council representatives through a democratic vote.
 We encourage our pupils to have opinions in an environment where they feel safe to disagree with each other.

 Living within the law of modern Britain

-An understanding of the importance of why rules are necessary underpins our relationships with others and their property, whether in School, the local and wider Community and the World.
+An understanding of the importance of why rules are necessary underpins our relationships with others and their property, whether in school, the local and wider community and the world.
 Pupils are taught the importance of keeping safe, both physically and in terms of e-safety.
-Regular visits from the Police are timetabled and help us to reinforce our high expectations of behaviour both in and outside School.
+Children understand the Golden Rules and behaviour policy and individual Class Charters are developed with the children.
+The children are aware of the consequences of breaking rules both in and outside of school.

-This the understanding that, as long as we do not break the law, we can live as we choose and have our own opinions about things.
+This is the understanding that, as long as we do not break the law, we can live as we choose and have our own opinions about things.
 At Danson, we ensure the children understand that they have a voice and are listened to.
-All of the children at Danson have the right to share their opinions but they also understand that they have the responsibility to listen and considered to those of others.
-During our PSHE lessons children particularly demonstrate this value.
+They are encouraged to make their own decisions, this can be seen not only in how they behave and present themselves but also through their academic work.
+All of the children at Danson have the right to share their opinions but they also understand that they have the responsibility to listen and be considerate to the opinions of others.
+During our PSHE lessons, children particularly demonstrate this value.
 We have worry boxes in all classrooms to ensure that all children are listened to and understood.

 The children of Danson understand that they might not always agree with other people, but they show respect for their thoughts and feelings.
 They are respectful and expect others to show respect in return.
 This is demonstrated in all aspects of the children’s daily lives whether it be within the classroom environment or outside in the playground.